 115.376 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Wake Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Juvenile Justice Facilities Detention Services Policy and Procedure NCDPS New Employee Orientation Manual.

-Employee PREA acknowledgment form (OPA-T10)

-PREA Training Materials

-NCDPS Coordinated Response Overview

-Interview with an Investigative Officer

-Interview with WRJDC Director

-Interview with the Agency Head Representative
+Lenoir Pre-Audit questionnaire Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures Juvenile Justice Facilities Detention Services Policy and Procedure NCDPS New Employee Orientation Manual.
+Employee PREA acknowledgment form (OPA-T10) PREA Training Materials NCDPS Coordinated Response Overview Individuals interviewed/ observations made.
+Interview with an Investigative Officer Interview with LYDC Director Interview with the Agency Head Representative PREA Coordinator Summary Determination Indicator (a) North Carolina DPS Juvenile Justice provides notification to all employees in two policies, employee handbooks,

-PREA Coordinator

-Indicator (a) North Carolina DPS Juvenile Justice provides notification to all employees in two policies, employee handbooks, and trainings on the obligation to report any sexual abuse or sexual harassment of a resident at WRJDC.
+Indicator (a) North Carolina DPS Juvenile Justice provides notification to all employees in two policies, employee handbooks, and trainings on the obligation to report any sexual abuse or sexual harassment of a resident at LYDC.
 The Policy states," Staff shall be subject to disciplinary action up to and including termination for violation of Department of Public Safety sexual abuse or sexual harassment policies.
 Consequences will be commensurate with the nature and circumstances of the sexual abuse or harassment committed."
 The New Employee Orientation Manual sets forth the obligation to report all activities which are violations of the law.
 It states.
 "If the violation is that a Department employee engaged in, attempted, threatened, or requested an act constituting sexual misconduct, termination of the employment of the employee shall be the presumptive disciplinary sanction."
-All new employees including individuals who do not work in institutional settings, are educated about PREA and the NCDPS zero tolerance as part of new employee orientation.
+All new employees including individuals who do not work in institutional settings, are educated about PREA and the NCDPS Zero tolerance as part of new employee orientation.
+There were no sexual abuse allegations against staff at Lenoir Youth Development Center.

 Indicator (b) The NCDPS policy requires that staff who engage in sexual misconduct be referred for prosecution.
 The Agency policy and training notify employees that those staff who engage in sexual misconduct have violated the North Carolina laws at a felony level.
-Staff interviewed understood that termination is the expected outcome for those who engage in sexual misconduct with youth at the JDC.
-This was confirmed by the WRJDC Director and the agency PREA Coordinator.
-The Agency Head representative also confirmed the fact that termination is the presumptive discipline for sexual abuse.
+Staff interviewed understood that termination is the expected outcome for those who engage in sexual misconduct with youth at the YDC.
+Zero individuals have been disciplined or would have been disciplined if they had not left the agency in the past year.